Carnival Row review: Sherlock Holmes meets Tinker Bell in gritty fantasy

 Game of Thrones is over.
 Penny Dreadful is dead.
 So if you're looking for your fix of sex and violence with a fantasy flavor, Amazon Prime Video will take you away with the fairies in its new original show Carnival Row.
 It's Game of Thrones with a pixie cut.

-All eight episodes of season 1 can be streamed immediately starting Friday, Aug.
-30. Coincidentally, that's the same day another post-Thrones fantasy show releases: Netflix's The Dark Crystal: Age of Resistance, which also tackles similar themes through a fantastical lens.
+All eight episodes of season 1 can be streamed now.
+Coincidentally, another post-Thrones fantasy just out, Netflix's The Dark Crystal: Age of Resistance, tackles similar themes through a fantastical lens.

 The steampunk-esque Carnival Row is set in a world where winged fairies, horned pucks and other impish fantasy folk wash up in a human world that doesn't always want them.
 Cara Delevingne adopts an Irish accent and a set of wings as Vignette, a fairy freedom fighter running from her homeland.
 She follows a tide of elfin refugees to Carnival Row, a Victorian-esque ghetto for fantasy creatures policed by Orlando Bloom with a bowler hat and a gravelly accent.